freedbygrace/Split-ObjectList/README.md

 ## OUTPUTS

+### System.Management.Automation.PSObject[]
 ## NOTES
-This is the more performant way of breaking an object into chunks for various use cases.
-Most of the time, various "List" type objects are used with index removal and so forth, which can work, but is not ideal.
+Most of the time, various "List" type objects are used with index removal and so forth, which can work, but is not the most performant.

 ## RELATED LINKS